 After the performance, we all went back to the dorm where we were staying and I told some ghost stories to the cast.
 Randi, my director, got so scared she had to leave the room and was scared to be alone with me for the rest of the trip.
 That’s when I discovered I had a flair for scaring the shit out of people.

 I never wrote another play, though, as I seemed to get it all out of my system with just this one.
 But when I went back to take a look at the script recently, I was amazed at how well it holds up.
 In the mid-1970s, a lot of young people were graduating high school or even college without much of an idea of what to do next.
 Most of the jobs that were available to us were very boring factory jobs, most of which have been moved overseas today, so the situation for the current generation is even more bleak.
 Meanwhile, the sixties counterculture revolution seemed pretty much over by 1975, having been completely co-opted by the mainstream.
 There just didn’t seem to be any future for many young people, a situation that seems to be repeating itself with this generation, which is why I think theater students today might enjoy staging this script again.
-I’d certainly love to see another performance someday, which is why I put the script on smashwords.com for free.
+I’d certainly love to see another performance someday, which is why I put the script on Smashwords.com.